Mutual Information Preserving Neural Network Pruning: Theoretical Motivation

-\textit{Proof.} See Appendix \ref{app:pot1}. \\ Consequently, in this work we aim to select a set of masks ($\mathcal{M}$) that increase sparsity while preserving MI between layers.
+\textit{Proof.} See Appendix \ref{app:pot1}. \\ Consequently, in this work we aim to select a set of masks ($\mathcal{M}_0$) that increase sparsity while preserving MI between layers.
 This ensures that, for each pruned layer, there exists a function, discoverable by gradient descent, that effectively reconstructs the activations of the subsequent layer using those of the pruned layer.
-Therefore, MIPP ensures re-trainability in a manner that is more rigorous than competing techniques for node-importance assignment.
+In other words, MIPP ensures re-trainability.
+We note that other methods demonstrate their ability to preserve retrainability through empirical results only \cite{wang2023trainability}.

+\textbf{Maximizing $I(\mathcal{D};\mathcal{M}$).} As discussed in the introduction, a sensible pruning objective is to maximize $I(\mathcal{D};\mathcal{M}$). \citet{westphal24} proved that TERC, the method we use to preserve MI between layers, does so via the derivation of a bijective function.
+This implies that the activations of the upstream pruned layer $\mathcal{X}'_{l-1}$ can be used to produce the downstream layer $\mathcal{X}_l$ and vice versa.
+In this section, we present theoretical results showing that the existence of such a bijective function allows the derivation of a maximum upper bound on the achievable MI between the masks and datasets $I(\mathcal{D};\mathcal{M})$.